Ley lines were first theorized in 1921, and since then, the debate has been over whether or not they exist, and if they do, what purpose they serve.

 But the specifics of how ley lines evolved from the trade routes of ancient humans to something more mystical are rather odd.

 Watkins had considered his hypothesis to be scientific in nature, though he could never definitively prove the concept to be true.
-Incorporating supernatural elements to the theory certainly didn’t help.
+Incorporating supernatural elements into the theory certainly didn’t help.

-But in the 1980s, scholars Tom Williamson and Liz Bellamy did try and approach ley lines with a scientific mindset — and ultimately, their findings highlighted a crucial error with the theory.
+But in the 1980s, scholars Tom Williamson and Liz Bellamy tried to approach ley lines with a scientific mindset — and ultimately, their findings highlighted a crucial error with the theory.

 Other Explanations For Ley Lines

 Williamson and Bellamy’s findings did not outright disprove the existence of ley lines, but they did cast a fair amount of reasonable doubt.
-Essentially, by examining the locations of various archaeological sites across England, they discovered that there was such a high density, it would basically be possible to draw a straight line in any direction and connect multiple locations.
+Essentially, by examining the locations of various archaeological sites across England, they discovered that there was such a high density of landmarks that it was essentially possible to draw a straight line in any direction and connect multiple locations.
+That is, anyone could create a map of ley lines.

 In theory, Brooks’ findings would support the existence of ley lines.

-But to highlight how skewed this data is, Matt Parker, of the University of London’s School of Mathematics at Queen Mary, cheekily applied Brooks’ techniques to Woolworths stores.
+But to highlight how skewed this data was, Matt Parker of the University of London’s School of Mathematics at Queen Mary cheekily applied Brooks’ techniques of drawing ley lines maps to Woolworths stores.

 “We know so little about the ancient Woolworths stores,” he jokingly told The Guardian in 2010, “but we do still know their locations.
 I thought that if we analysed the sites we could learn more about what life was like in 2008 and how these people went about buying cheap kitchen accessories and discount CDs.”